-- I. If there is a tie at the end of any of the qualification games, each team shall choose three (3) kickers from the athletes on the field at the conclusion of the game, to drop kick at goal from the 15m line.
+- IV.
+Length of provincial tournament games will be reduced as necessary to keep within the World Rugby maximum number of minutes allowed. - V. Decisions relating to the postponement or cancellation of any provincial playoff game will be made by the ASAA Executive Director in consultation with the ASAA Rugby Commissioners, the Rugby Alberta Minor Officials Association, and the participating teams.
+In the event of postponement, the championship will be held before the last operational school day in June. - VI.
+In provincial competition, all games will begin with a coin toss.
+The referee will toss the coin and the home team (higher seeded team) will make the heads or tails call.
+The winner of the coin toss will have the choice of kick or side. - VII.
+Tie Break Procedures - a.
+If there is a tie at the end of any of the qualification games, each team shall choose three (3) kickers from the athletes on the field at the conclusion of the game, to drop kick at goal from the 15m line.
 The referee shall select the spot from which the kicks shall be taken (approximately at centre).
 The kickers from each team will alternate.
-All kickers will kick and the team that scores the higher number of successful kicks out of three (3) shall be deemed the winner of the match. - II.
-If there is no winner at the conclusion of (i), teams choose one player that was on the field at the conclusion of the game (this may include one of the first 3 kickers) to take all remaining kicks.
+All kickers will kick and the team that scores the higher number of successful kicks out of three (3) shall be deemed the winner of the match. - b.
+If there is no winner at the conclusion of "a", teams choose one player that was on the field at the conclusion of the game (this may include one of the first 3 kickers) to take all remaining kicks.
 The kick will take place at approximately the 15m mark and may be either a place kick or drop kick.
 This series of kicks will end once one team has had a successful kick and the opponent an unsuccessful kick.
-After the first kick at the 15m mark, subsequent kicks will be placed using the following: - a.
-If both kickers are unsuccessful twice, the kick will be moved 5m closer to the posts to a minimum of 10m. - b.
-If both kickers are successful, the kick will be moved 5m further from the posts.
+After the first kick at the 15m mark, subsequent kicks will be placed using the following: - i.
+If both kickers are unsuccessful twice, the kick will be moved 5m closer to the posts to a minimum of 10m. - ii.
+If both kickers are successful, the kick will be moved 5m further from the posts until one kicker is successful and the other is not. - iii.

-III.
 If there is a tie at the end of final/classification games, the teams will play one ten minute overtime period with teams switching ends at half, provided the game is not longer than 60 minutes.
-If there is still a tie at the conclusion of the overtime, the game will be decided by the tie break procedure for qualification games.
-In eight team Oregon draws, the ASAA Rugby Commissioners will determine seedings and will submit them to the ASAA office for approval.
-There will be no appeal of provincial seedings.
+If there is still a tie at the conclusion of the overtime, the game will be decided by the tie break procedure for qualification games. - VIII.
+Round Robin Play - a.
+If a round robin game ends in a tie, the tie breaking procedure must be used immediately (drop kicks) in case there is a "points tie" between teams at the end of round robin play.
+This does not determine a game winner, but facilitates breaking a tie later if necessary. - b.
+In an 8-team draw, the first place team from each pool will compete for the championship, second place teams for 3rd, third place teams for 5th, and fourth place teams for 7th.
+In a 6-team draw, the top two teams from each pool move onto the championship side on Saturday, and the 3rd place teams will play each other for 5th. - c.
+Teams will earn points in the standings after each game according to the following: